legend-exp/remage/docs/rmg-commands.md

 * `GDMLDisableOverlapCheck` – Disable the automatic overlap check after loading a GDML file
 * `GDMLOverlapCheckNumPoints` – Change the number of points sampled for overlap checks
-* `RegisterDetectorsFromGDML` – Register all detectors as saved in then GDML auxval structure.
+* `RegisterDetectorsFromGDML` – Register detectors as saved in the GDML auxval structure, as written by pygeomtools.
 * `IncludeGDMLFile` – Use GDML file for geometry definition
 * `PrintListOfLogicalVolumes` – Print list of defined logical volumes
 * `PrintListOfPhysicalVolumes` – Print list of defined physical volumes